MohammedEsameel/DevOps-test/README.md

 - Minikube v1.23.2
 - Docker ce

-This Project contains simple Pyhton application exposed by Flask , you can use get http request the you will gain some random json data
+This Project contains simple Pyhton application exposed by Flask , you can use GET http request then you will gain some random json data

 ----------------------------------------------------------------------------------------------------------------------
 ## Installation